TouchOdeath/Sound-Jiggler/README.md

 # About:

-This tackles the problem of your bluetooth speaker turning off due to inactivity.
+This prevents your bluetooth speaker/headphones turning off due to inactivity.

 # Usage